jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/clustering-overview.md

     roles = ["member-1"]

 6\.
-On each machine, open the `{Frinx ODL main}/configuration/initial/module-shards.conf` file and update the following line so that the replicas member number corresponds to the roles member number defined above.
+On each machine, open the `{Frinx ODL main}/configuration/initial/module-shards.conf` file and update the following line so that the replicas member number corresponds to the roles member number defined above (member-1, member-2 or member-3, depending on the machine).

     replicas = ["member-1"]

-You can now use any of the three member (machines) nodes to access the data residing in the datastore.
-For example, if you want to view information about shard designated as *member-1* on a node, query the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>
+You can now use any of the three member nodes (machines) to access the data residing in the datastore.
+For example, if you want to view information about the shard designated as *member-1* on a node, query the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>

 If prompted, enter admin as both the username and password.
 *HTTP: EXPECTED RESPONSE*